 - FRESHMAN — 0 to 29 credit hours of earned credit

 - SOPHOMORE — 30 to 59 credit hours of earned credit

 - JUNIOR — 60 to 89 credit hours of earned credit

 - SENIOR — 90 credit hours to graduation

-Note that both freshman applicants and transfer students could have 0 college credits when they apply (an applicant over age 24 could be an example of this) or 90 college credits (high school students sometimes earn 90 college credits) so their designation here has nothing to do with their application status.
+Note that both freshman applicants and transfer applicants could both have 0 college credits when they apply or they cold both have 90 college credits when they apply.
+Their rank has nothing to do with their application status.

 It is typical that after matriculation (becoming an official student) your teen’s record will be updated with everything they’re bringing to the college.
 This will include the evaluation of their prior credit, degree, exams, etc. and then an adjustment of their level will take place.
 This might be a “bump” in their status after their first or second semester.